RichardDooling/Entertainment_Law/HELP.md

 Once you have [Git and GitHub installed on your computer](https://help.github.com/articles/set-up-git) and have [forked the Entertainment Law repository](https://help.github.com/articles/fork-a-repo) on GitHub, you will see a button to the right that says: "Clone In Desktop."

-Click on it and create a copy of your GitHub FORK of the Entertainment Law files on your computer.
+Click on it and create a copy of your GitHub fork of the Entertainment Law files on your computer.

 ## Keeping Files In Sync

-As my co-conspirator, you have your own GitHub page and a FORK of my main repo containing copies of all the files.
+As my co-conspirator, you have your own GitHub page and a fork of my main repo containing copies of all the files.
 You don't have to worry about mucking things up by playing with these files.
 You cannot edit or delete the files in my main repo, so don't worry.
 You can edit only the files in your own FORK of my repo.

 So far, so good:

-1. I have a main repository on MY GitHub page.
+1. I have a main repository on *my* GitHub page.
-2. You have a FORK of that main repository on YOUR GitHub page.
+2. You have a *fork* of that main repository on *your* GitHub page.

-But we each also have LOCAL repositories on our computers:
+But we each also have *local* repositories on our computers:

 1. I have a local copy of the main Entertainment Law GitHub repo on my computer.
-2. You have a copy of YOUR FORK of the main Entertainment Law repo on your computer (wherever you and the GitHub application decided to put it).
+2. You have a copy of *your fork* of the main Entertainment Law repo on your computer (wherever you and the GitHub application decided to put it).

 You should keep only project files in your local copy of the repository.
 If you create or store other files here, the GitHub app will keep showing them to you and asking you if you want to ADD them to the project.
 Either move those files or tell the GitHub app to ignore them.